 Our company has started several learning and development programs in an effort to provide workers with the knowledge and abilities they need to continue performing their jobs well.
 Also, we are refining the current systems and procedures for human resources, and we have created fresh technologies to enhance the entire learning environment for employees.
 Ultimately, we have a career evaluation process to make sure that workers' actions are in keeping with both their own personal and professional growth goals and our overall company strategy plan.
-Career reviews take place throughout the year for all employees, and we ensured that for 2022, all employees received regular career development and performance reviews.
+Career reviews take place throughout the year for all employees, and we ensured that for 2022, all employees received regular career development and performance review.

-In 2022, 2,268 employees were trained in DSR and this amounts to a total of 18,724 training hours which is an average of 6.9 hours per employee.
-We conducted 102 training programmes and the trainings were in the mode of physical, virtual (Self-paced and Tutored) and different conferences.
+In 2022, DSR trained employees with a total participation number of 2,268 spending a total of 18,724 training hours which is an average of 6.9 hours per employee.
+We conducted 102 training programmes, the trainings were in the mode of physical, virtual (Self-paced and Tutored) and different conferences.